JulienRAVIA/awesome-twig/README.md

 - [HTMLStrip](https://github.com/PurpleBooth/twig-htmlstrip) - Filter for Twig to convert HTML into Text
 - [List Loop](https://github.com/aaronadal/twig-list-loop) - A different way to display lists, grids and tables in Twig: the list loop.
 - [faker](https://github.com/alanablett/twig-faker) - Integration of PHP [faker](https://github.com/fzaninotto/Faker) library with the twig templating system.
+- [Twital](https://github.com/goetas/twital) - It's a plugin for Twig that adds some sugar syntax, which makes its templates similar to PHPTal or VueJS.

 ### Snippets